 A person can become a certified renovator by either:

-NOTE: EPA LEAD CERTIFICATION CALIFORNIA is NOT the trainer for all of the courses provided on this website; this website is an ecommerce platform for trainers to sell their courses online.
+NOTE: LEAD RRP CERTIFICATION CALIFORNIA is NOT the trainer for all of the courses provided on this website; this website is an ecommerce platform for trainers to sell their courses online.

 In addition to training, your firm must become an accredited Renovation Firm by applying to the US Environmental Protection Agency (EPA).
 The registration fee is $300, separate from the training fee, and accreditation is valid for 5 years.
 You must have both the training certificate and the firm certificate present on all qualifying job sites.